dgalmeida/javaee6arquillian/README.md

 # Setup
-    -Change the <jboss.home> into POM.xml
-    -Run with: mvn clean test -Parq-jbossas-managed for managed mode
+    -Change the "jboss home" into /pom.xml and test/java/resource.xml -Run with: mvn clean test -Parq-jbossas-managed for managed mode
     -Or: mvn clean test -Parq-jbossas-remote after start JBOSS AS 7 by yourself